Forced organ harvesting from Falun Gong practitioners in China: Medical testing in custody

-Phone call evidence
+Phone calls to hospitals and detention centers

-In March 2006, immediately after allegations emerged that Falun Gong prisoners were being targeted for organ harvesting, overseas investigators began placing phone calls to Chinese hospitals and police detention centers.
-The callers posed as prospective transplant recipients or organ brokers and inquired about the availability of Falun Gong organs.
-In several instances, they obtained recorded admissions that organs could be procured from Falun Gong prisoners.
+In March 2006, after allegations of forced organ harvesting emerged, overseas Falun Gong members began placing phone calls to Chinese hospitals and police detention centers posing as prospective transplant recipients or organ brokers.
+They inquired about the availability of Falun Gong organs and in several instances obtained recorded admissions that organs could be procured from Falun Gong prisoners.
 A selection of these conversations were cited as evidence in the report by David Kilgour and David Matas.

 In one such call to a police detention center in Mishan city, an official said that they had five to eight Falun Gong practitioners under the age of 40 who were potential organ suppliers.
 When asked for details on the background of these individuals, the official indicated that they were male Falun Gong prisoners from rural areas.

 A doctor at the Minzu hospital in Nanning city said that the hospital did not currently have Falun Gong organs available, but that he had previously selected Falun Gong prisoners for organ harvesting.
 The doctor also advised the caller to contact a university hospital in neighboring Guangdong province, saying that they had better channels to obtain Falun Gong organs.
 At the Zhongshan hospital in Shanghai, a doctor told investigators that all his hospital's organs were sourced from Falun Gong practitioners.
 During an April 2006 phone call to a military hospital in Guangzhou, a doctor told investigators that he had "several batches" of Falun Gong organs, but that the supply could run dry after 20 May 2006.
 In another call, investigators posed as an organ broker to call the Jinzhou city people's court.
 In response to a question about obtaining organs from Falun Gong prisoners, a court official said "that depends on your qualifications ...
 If you have good qualifications, we may still provide some [organs]."